 Year 6: Reading Comprehension (children complete a SATs paper).Click here for DFE information (this will be updated once new versions are published.

-Year 6: SPAG (children complete a SATs paper involving spelling, grammar and punctuation)
+Year 6: SPAG (children complete a SATs paper involving spelling, grammar and punctuation) Removed for 2021.

 Year 6: Writing (children complete writing tasks which are assessed against a nationally used assessment framework)